 What is an iSchool?

-Each year, the world creates more than 281 billion gigabytes of information.
+The world creates almost 30 billion terrabytes of data every second.
 So much information can be overwhelming.
-Rigorous study of the users and uses of information at the UW iSchool helps answer questions like
+Rigorous study of the users and uses of information at the UW iSchool helps answer questions like:

 - How can we connect people with the right information at the right time?